 - the worker does not have the option of whether to work this overtime.

-- the average amount of overtime worked in the four consecutive weeks before the injury or some lesser period, or
+- the average amount of overtime worked in the applicable four weeks before the injury or some lesser period, or

 - one complete shift rotation (if the shift rotation is shorter, or longer than four weeks).

 - it is not part of the employment contract or collective bargaining agreement

 - it is not normally part of regularly scheduled work hours, or

 - the worker has the option of working the overtime.

 - in each of the applicable four weeks before the injury, or

 - in each week of one complete shift rotation (if the shift rotation is shorter, or longer than four weeks),

 the overtime is included in the short-term average earnings.
 The amount of overtime included is the average amount of overtime worked in those four weeks or in each week of one complete shift rotation.

 If voluntary overtime is not worked in each of the four weeks or in each week of one complete shift rotation before the injury, the overtime is considered irregular overtime and is not included in the short-term average earnings.
 However, irregular overtime is included in the long-term average earnings recalculation (see 18-02-03, Determining Long-term Average Earnings - Workers in Permanent Employment and 18-02-04, Determining Long-term Average Earnings - Workers in Non-permanent Employment).